Visiting the Temple Mount and Dome of the Rock

 In order to enter, both men and women need to be dressed modestly.
 No weapons are allowed and visitors may not bring in any sacred Jewish objects, such as a prayer book or a tallit.
 Visitors may be asked to show their passports.
 Come prepared and ensure your passport is with you.

-While the complex is open for all to see, non-Muslims are NOT permitted to enter into the Dome of the Rock.
+While the complex is open for all to see and a great addition to your Israel itinerary, non-Muslims are NOT permitted to enter inside of the Dome of the Rock.

 Suggested Itinerary